In this day and age, it’s imperative web professionals like designers and developers ensure the websites they create are accessible.

 - 466 million people living with disabling hearing loss who won’t hear audio or video content

-- Those living with conditions limiting their motor skills, including cerebral palsy, muscular dystrophy, multiple sclerosis, spina bifida (to name a few), who may have to use voice commands or other non-standard methods to navigate their way around websites
+- Those living with conditions limiting their motor skills, – including cerebral palsy, muscular dystrophy, multiple sclerosis, and spina bifida (to name a few), – who may have to use voice commands or other non-standard methods to navigate their way around websites

 - The 5% to 10% of the global population living with dyslexia, and others who struggle to read specific fonts and smaller-sized text

-All in all, it’s predicted that 15% of the world’s population, — some 1 billion people — live with a disability of some sort.
-By making websites accessible, you’re having a positive impact on the lives of a massive number of people.
+All in all, it’s predicted that 15% of the world’s population, — some 1 billion people — live with a disability.
+By making websites accessible, you’ll have a positive impact on the lives of a massive number of people.

 Usability vs. accessibility

 Before we dig any further into this overview, it’s worth noting that there are two aspects to usability that play an equally important role in how accessible a website is:

 - The accessibility of the website WordPress theme, i.e., how the site looks

 - The plugins and custom coding, i.e., what the site does